About the Public Health Information Network for Scotland (PHINS)

 The Public Health Information Network for Scotland (PHINS) aims to keep public health professionals in Scotland up-to-date with national and local developments in public health information via bulletins, email updates and seminars.
 To join the network, please register with the ScotPHO website.

-Seminars are held on an annual basis to discuss and publicise current information and research projects.
+Seminars are held on an annual basis to discuss and publicise current public health related developments and research projects.

-The 2014 seminar took place on Friday 10th October 2014 in the Glasgow Royal Concert Hall.
-Around 350 delegates attended.
+This year's seminar took place on Friday 11th September 2015 in the Glasgow Royal Concert Hall.

 Below are links to pdf versions of most of the talks presented at the seminar.
 Please note, however, that as some of the presented research is still unpublished, not all the presentations are available to download.